ropensci/antanym/README.md

 Resolving multiple names per feature
 ------------------------------------

-As noted above, the CGA is a composite gazetteer and so there may be multiple names associated with a given feature.
+As noted above, the CGA is a composite gazetteer and so there are often multiple names associated with a given feature.
 For example, we can see all names associated with feature 1589 (Booth Island) and the country of origin of each name:

 ``` r
 an_filter(g, feature_ids = 1589)[, c("place_name", "origin")]